chloecousin/Butterflies/README.md

 # The Butterfly Effect

 ## Project Overview
-The World Economic Forum states that Biodiversity is _'critically important'_ for 5 reasons, as it: ensures health and food security, helps fight disease, benefits business, provides livelihood, protects us
+The World Economic Forum states that Biodiversity is _'critically important'_ for 5 reasons, as it: ensures health and food security, helps fight disease, benefits business, provides livelihood, protects us.

-The butterfly population has been widely studied across the world over the last decades.
-The butterflies are indeed thought to be one of the best indicators of a healthy environment.
-As they have short life cycles, they have quick responses to environmental changes.
-The purpose of this analysis is to predict the  evolution of the butterfly population in the context of climate change and see if and how external factors affect them.

-To do so, I am conducting here a Time series analysis with different approaches:
+The butterfly population has been widely studied and are thought to be one of the best indicators of a healthy environment: as they have short life cycles, they have quick responses to environmental changes.
+The purpose of this analysis is to predict the evolution of the butterfly population in the context of climate change and see - if and how - external factors affect them.
+To do so, I am conducting a Time series analysis with different approaches:
 - __Preprocessing steps__ (varies with each model, but can include): scaling, stationarity, Grange causality test, Cointegration test...
 - __Models__:
    - univariates (butterfly values only): SARIMA, Prophet